The Geneva Summit of 1985: Pragmatism Realized

 Prior to 1985, U.S.-Soviet relations were the worst they had been in years.
 In September of 1983, the Soviet Union downed an unarmed Korean Airliner, KAL 007, which had ventured into Soviet airspace.
 Later in the fall, the United States deployed medium range missiles in Western Europe for the first time, under a NATO agreement, and the Soviet Union reacted by walking out of arms control talks.

-Various factors contributed to the "turn" in U.S.-Soviet relations, toward a new age of diplomacy.
+Various factors contributed to the shift in U.S.-Soviet relations, toward a new age of diplomacy.
 Reagan began a military buildup during his first term, followed by attempts to establish negotiations with the Soviets.
 1985 also saw the emergence of Mikhail Gorbachev, who stressed the need for improved bilateral relations.
 Internal pressures pushed both leaders toward initiating a meeting.

 From the American view, perceived Soviet aggressions could only be matched through military strength.
 Once American military deficiencies were corrected, the United States could then initiate discourse with the Soviet Union from a position of strength.
 Reagan writes in his memoirs: